Successful Show Tips

 DISTRACTIONS: People cannot really enjoy a show while they are eating or patronizing an open bar.
 All wait services should be halted during any performance.

 INTRODUCTION: A proper introduction can set the tone for a great show.
 The person who gives the introduction also has the important job of quieting and getting audience’s attention.
-The introduction should be given by a person who is well-known by the group.
+The introduction should be given by a person who is well-known and respected by the group.